 Christopher Sims‘ research is on macroeconomic theory and policy, and monetary-fiscal coordination.
 His recent paper, “Optimal Fiscal and Monetary Policy with Distorting Taxes,” discusses government debt finance when interest rates are low.
 It shows that there can be a substantial fiscal cost from expanding debt, even when the rate of growth of the economy exceeds the interest rate.
 The cost comes through the likelihood that debt expansion will raise rates.
 Even if this leaves the interest rate below the growth rate, the increased interest expense can be burdensome.
 A second strand of his research examines the relation among aggregate private debt, spreads of risky over less risky interest rates, and economic activity.
-He explored this, with three co-authors, in the paper “Feedbacks: Financial Markets and Economic Activity,” with US monthly data.
-A current project extends to an international panel of quarterly data.
+He explored this, with three co-authors, in the paper “Feedbacks: Financial Markets and Economic Activity,” which appeared in the June 2021 issue of the American Economic Review.
 Disturbances originating in the financial sector are an important source of business cycle variation, but they seem to be characterized initially by rises in spreads.
 Credit aggregates react passively to these disturbances, rather than generating them.
 A current project explores whether historical US data on inflation and fiscal variables in the US can shed light on the possible consequences of current very large fiscal deficits for future inflation.

 Owen Zidar‘s work focuses on tax policy and inequality.
-One strand of his recent research uses full-population tax return data to study the role of firms in generating inequality.
+One strand of his recent research uses full-population US Treasury tax return data to study the role of firms in generating inequality.
 Nearly half of the rise of reported income of the top 1 percent since 1980 and the decline in the aggregate labor share results from business profit growth of closely-held private firms.
 The prominence of these private firm-owners at the top of the income distribution motivated further exploration of the nature of top incomes and top wealth.
-Another strand of his recent work has focused on evaluating state and local tax policies and how they affect the location and scale of economic activity in the United States.
-Zidar continues working on topics related to capital taxation and state and local economic policy.
-In one project, he is investigating the links between entrepreneurship and opportunity using US tax data.
+Zidar will continue working on topics related to tax policy and inequality.
+With Raj Chetty, John van Reenen, and Eric Zwick, he is investigating the links between entrepreneurship and opportunity using US tax data.
 With Zwick and Amy Finkelstein, he is quantifying the effect of rising health costs on inequality.
 Danny Yagan, Eric Zwick, and Zidar are working on a contract with the IRS to evaluate the tax cuts and jobs act as well as prior tax reforms.
-His goal is to research the efficiency and equity impacts of different proposals to try to inform policymakers about the design of the US tax system.
+Our goal is to research the efficiency and equity impacts of different proposals to try to inform policymakers about the design of the US tax system.
 Zidar and Zwick are considering writing a book on the rich, their origins, and their influence on economic, financial, and political life.